JamesTheAwesomeDude/mentalDarkChess/README.md

 An implementation of [mental poker](https://people.csail.mit.edu/rivest/pubs/SRA81.pdf) for [dark chess](https://www.chessvariants.com/incinf.dir/darkness.html)

-Can two players play mental chess such that:
+Can two players play the following variant of [correspondence chess](https://en.wikipedia.org/wiki/Correspondence_chess?oldid=5673559):

 a.
-Each player can only see squares that their own pieces are attacking
+Each player can only "see" squares that their own pieces are attacking

 b.
-A player who "cheats" and violates (a) by peeking cannot plausibly "get away with it"
+A player who cheats and violates (a) by "peeking" cannot plausibly get away with it: he will at least be exposed by the end of the game

 c.
-There is no [3rd-party "referee"](http://www.gamerz.net/pbmserv/darkchess.html) available to keep track of each player's moves
+Neither player trusts any ["referee"](http://www.gamerz.net/pbmserv/darkchess.html) to administer the whole boardstate and keep it confidential

+I believe this is possible, and I will implement an example program to demonstrate it.

 ```shell
 sudo apt install python3-venv # might be needed